 Pub Hub

-WhatPub | LocAle | Social Media | Awards & Good Beer Guide |
+WhatPub LocAle Social Media Awards & Good Beer Guide

-Real Cider & Perry | Newsletter | General Support & Requests | Campaigns |
+Real Cider & Perry Newsletter General Support & Requests Campaigns

-WhatPub is a website run by CAMRA to identify all pubs in the UK that serve real ale.
+The CAMRA National website contains a section for powered by WhatPub which is a database set-up to identify all pubs in the UK that serve real ale.
 It includes full details of the pub or club including opening times, what real ales are available, does it sell food etc as well as other amenities.
 The information is updated by the local CAMRA branch based on the information available to it.
-WhatPub is also one of the ways members will submit beer scores to help us identify which pubs will be shortlisted for awards and entry into the Good Beer Guide.
+This section of the CAMRA website is also one of the ways members will submit beer scores to help us identify which pubs will be shortlisted for awards and entry into the Good Beer Guide.
 We also use the scores to help us identify pubs that may need more support from the branch.
-People can access WhatPub on a desktop, tablet and via a mobile friendly version.
-It is often used to check a venue before someone visits an area and also to pull together a trail of pubs for a future visit.
+If you are a CAMRA member you can view the average beer score for any pub once logged in (including your own).
+If you would like more information or a chat about your score contact the Pubs Officer.
+The website is often used to check a venue before someone visits an area and also to pull together a trail of pubs for a future visit.
 It’s always a good idea to check that the entry for your pub is up-to-date and accurate so please help us by letting us know if anything needs changing.
 You can submit updates directly via WhatPub or by emailing whatpub@sthelens.camra.org.uk

 LocAle